binarybison/schedcat/README.md

 ## Next Steps

-Schedcat provides reusable components for schedulability experiments, but does not itself provide a specific schedulability experiment setup.
-That is, how task sets are generated and tested is left to the user since there is no single right way to do it.
+Schedcat provides many reusable components for schedulability, which are amenable to many different experimental design setups and processes such as how task sets are generated and tested.

 To use schedcat as a library in your schedulability experiments, simply add the `schedcat` directory that is part of the repository to the `PYTHONPATH` environment variable.